Vacating & Expunging Records

 Washington State Expungement is a fairly simple process whereby you submit an application to the Washington State Patrol, including fingerprints and a copy of the court record.
 You cannot do this immediately after the case is dismissed or you are found “not guilty.”
 You must wait two years from the date of dismissal without any new criminal arrests or convictions.
 If the Washington State expungement request is granted, the State Patrol will remove all information related to the arrest.
 This procedure does not remove or seal court records or Department of Licensing records.

-Vacating a Washington State Criminal Record
+Vacating a Criminal Record in Washington

 If you have been convicted of a misdemeanor or felony offense, then you cannot get a Washington State expungement.
 But you may be able to ask for your conviction to be vacated.
 When you vacate a conviction, a written request must be made to the court asking to remove the conviction and have the charge dismissed.